 CBCRP is the largest state-funded breast cancer research effort in the nation whose mission is to eliminate breast cancer by leading innovation in research, communication, and collaboration in the California scientific and lay communities.
-One of the primary funding mechanisms is the Community Research Collaboration (CRC) Awards, which provide \$150,000 to \$600,000 of funding (plus indirect funds) for partnerships of California-based community organizations and research scientists.
-CBCPR also funds the California Breast Cancer Prevention Initiatives, which focus carefully crafted research initiatives on the effects of the environment on the development of breast cancer, why some groups of women are more likely to get breast cancer or to die from the disease, and breast cancer prevention. www.cabreastcancer.org.
+One of the primary funding mechanisms is the Community Research Collaboration (CRC) Awards, which provide \$150,000 to \$600,000 of funding (plus indirect funds) for partnerships of California-based community organizations and research academics.
+CBCPR also funds the California Breast Cancer Prevention Initiatives, which focus carefully crafted research initiatives on the effects of the environment on the development of breast cancer, why some groups of women are more likely to get breast cancer or to die from the disease, and breast cancer prevention.
+Learn more about CBCRP by www.cabreastcancer.org.
+There you will find additional information about the program, including their focus on community-partnered participatory research.